All of our programs are Free.

 This program is free to adults over the age of 18.

 The learner is provided with a mentor who resides in their area to guide them through the course.
 The mentor usually contacts the learner within a week of receiving an email with the completed application form.
 The learner can choose to take the course in English or in French.
 It can be done from home if they have a computer with access to the internet.
 A username and password will be provided by the mentor.
 The mentor will also give the learner their email address and telephone number should the learner need them at any point during the program.
-The mentor will also give the learner an information package that includes information on testing dates, who to contact when the learner is ready to write, pamphlets about the GED online program, and frequently asked questions.
+The mentor will also give the learner an information package that includes information on testing dates, who to contact when the learner is ready to write, pamphlets about the CAEC Distance learning online program, and frequently asked questions.

-Format of the GED Online Program
+Format of the CAEC Online Program

 • Everything is done online (1 month per subject) by the learner